 Natural Gas is a cleaner alternative to all other fossil fuels.

-By powering both D3 and D4 with natural gas, the ElectroGas Malta project will enhance Malta’s environment by reducing emissions by 50% and particulate matter by over 90% compared to the previous power generation energy mix.
+By powering both D3 and D4 with natural gas, the ElectroGas Malta project has promoted a cleaner environment for Malta by reducing emissions by 50% and particulate matter by over 90% compared to the previous power generation energy mix.

 D4 being a CCGT is also able to further enhance the environment as it operates at a high efficiency of around 53%.
 This means that the same amount of power output can be reached with less fuel than a lower efficiency unit.

 But the issue with using natural gas is how to get it to Malta.
 LNG is natural gas cooled down until it forms a liquid.
 It is important to note that it is not pressurised, only cooled down.
 In the process of cooling, it shrinks by a factor of around 600, which means more fuel can be stored in the same volume.
 LNG is transported and stored safely and efficiently all over the world and is a good solution for Malta.

 LNG is cooled, liquefied natural gas.
 It is liquefied to allow better storage (it occupies approx. 600 times less the space than actual gas) and transportation (liquid form is much safer as it is not combustible or explosive).